March 1st, 5pm-7pm

 Join us for an empowering nine-week online course to dive deep into the intricacies of being a *woman of color in nature.
-This course is designed to integrate lifelong nature connection, foster a growing community of wild women of color, and support your connection to self and ancestry.
+This course is designed to integrate lifelong nature connection, foster a growing community of wild women of color, and support your connection to your lineage and yourself.

 This course will guide you through a variety of internal work:

-- Connect with the natural world through intuitive practices
+- Connect with the natural world, including the major four elements of Earth, Air, Water, and Fire, through intuitive practices

-- Deepen your relationship with your own ancestors, lineage, and traditions
+- Deepen your relationship with your own lineage, culture, and traditions

 - Spend time with an engaging group of women of color, including experienced nature connection mentors